Monk3yDev/kvlang-vscode/README.md

 ## Known Issues

 - Language server is implemented in Python.
 Lack of it will cause problems with extension
 - Kivy module is also mandatory.
 Without this module server will never start
+- When lint messages are not cleared or updated, restart of Visual Code is required